Skip to main content

 Can I extract cannabidiol (CBD) or other cannabinoids from hemp under an industrial hemp licence?

-Can I feed low-THC cannabis (hemp) to livestock?
+Can I feed industrial hemp to livestock?

-Processed cannabis means:
+Processed industrial hemp means:

-Low-THC hemp crop residues must not be used or sold as hay or silage.
+Industrial hemp crop residues must not be used or sold as hay or silage.

-• any hemp plant that still has leaves, flowers or seeds attached
+• Any hemp plant that still has leaves, flowers or seeds attached

-• non-denatured hemp seed.
+• Non-denatured hemp seed

 Background to hemp seed as food

-On 28 April 2017, following consideration by the Australia New Zealand Ministerial Forum on Food Regulation (the Forum), the Australia New Zealand Food Standards Code was amended to permit low-THC hemp hulled seeds to be sold as, or used as an ingredient in, food.
+On 28 April 2017, following consideration by the Australia New Zealand Ministerial Forum on Food Regulation (the forum), the Australia New Zealand Food Standards Code was amended to permit low-THC hemp hulled seeds to be sold as, or used as an ingredient in, food.

 The changes to the Food Standards Code started on 12 November 2017.

-The official communique on the decision of the Forum can be found at Food Regulation forum communique.
+The official communique on the decision of the forum can be found at Food Regulation forum communique.

 Licences